Pole Barn Framing: What It Is, How It Works, & Why It’s a Smart Choice

 How far apart should pole barn frame posts be?

 The standard spacing between pole barn posts is 8 feet.
-However, depending on factors like building size and local conditions, this distance may vary between 6 to 10 feet.
+However, depending on factors such as building size and local conditions, this distance may range from 6 to 10 feet.

 How deep should pole barn posts be set?